How Facebook’s crackdown on propaganda also helps the propagandists

 Social media researcher Renee DiResta expressed skepticism that the culprits necessarily wanted to have their accounts, like the counter-protest event page, shut down, noting that when it comes to fomenting chaos, the current media firestorm and the erosion of trust isn’t as valuable as what could have been a fiery clash in the streets.

 But even if they didn’t want to be caught, there’s “no downside” to it, she says.
 “When it’s covered [by the media], it’s still coverage.
 It creates the perception that the platforms are not secure enough, it discredits movements.”
-She notes that particularly with President Trump saying that Russian interference didn’t happen and if it did, it was the Democrats—that sustained series of talking points reaching that audience.
+She adds, “particularly with President Trump saying that Russian interference didn’t happen and if it did, it was the Democrats—that sustained series of talking points reaching that audience.
 For this to come out this week, it just reinforces and feeds into that narrative.”

 Graham Brookie, the director of the Atlantic Council‘s Digital Forensics Research Lab, which is helping Facebook analyze all of the posts, echoes her concern.
 “There’s a ton of organic, very real political activism in the United States, and if a single case of disinformation is able to poison that well, then even a very small operation can have an outsized impact,” he told Time.